wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 MetaG-MetaB: Biological links were identified if genes in the MetaG module were involved in metabolic reaction for the metabolites in the MetaB module, or if the metabolites in the MetaB module were present in the MetaG module, based on KEGG and MetaCyc databases.

 - Generate link information between KEGG gene ortholog (KO) IDs and MetaCyc compound IDs.
-- Before running this, we should download the MetaCyc database (https://metacyc.org/), which should include a file named 'reactions.dat' containing detailed metabolic reaction information (i.e. substrate, product, enzyme etc).
-We can convert this file to a tab delimited one for future use (metacyc_reactions.txt).
+- Before running this, we downloaded the MetaCyc database (https://metacyc.org/), which includes a file named 'reactions.dat' containing detailed metabolic reaction information (i.e. substrate, product, enzyme etc).
+We converted this file to a tab delimited one for future use (metacyc_reactions.txt).
 - Then we run this step, which first links KO to EC based on ko01000.keg from KEGG database, and then links EC/KO to metabolites, based on metabolic reaction information derived from MetaCyc database (that a compound is a substrate or a product of a metabolic reaction catalyzed by the protein with the corresponding EC/KO).

 ```